dashedjs/dashed/README.md

 # Dashed Web Components

 The project is at a very early stage!
 This work has just begun and is still in progress ...
 It contains a set of dashed web components.
-You can control the dash - width/length/spacing, which is not possible with the CSS dashed border.
+You can control the dash - width/length/spacing/color, which is not possible with regular CSS dashed border.
 I use the CSS border-image to show the SVG dash.
-CSSPaintWorklet might be an alternative to the SVG border-image.
+CSSPaintWorklet might be an alternative to the SVG url(), especially since CSS custom properties are not supported inside (background/border)-image 's url.

 ## Objectives